‘Because of this help, I am able to stay active and stay walking’

 Aid recipient: Trenton J. Schindele of Northglenn is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
-Most recently he played the Wolf in “Into the Woods” in the Denver Center’s Space Theatre and was featured in Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are” at the Dairy Arts Center.
+Most recently he played slimeball murder victim Fred Casely in “Chicago,” The Wolf in “Into the Woods” and was featured in Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are” at the Dairy Arts Center.
 He was trained at The American Musical and Dramatic Academy.
-Until recently, his day job was working as a retail associate at The Green Solution dispensary in Littleton.
+By day he works as a retail associate at The Green Solution dispensary in Littleton.

 His original medical story: Trenton has quadriplegic displagic cerebral palsy, which comes with painful and often debilitating muscle spasms from the neck down, as well as hearing loss.
 Trenton was in need of new leg braces to help him walk, as well as funds for a wheelchair, as his disease has progressed and his doctors have told him his condition will only get worse.
 In March 2018, The Denver Actors Fund approved a grant of $3,578 to buy Trenton a modest, non-motorized new wheelchair and new leg braces.

-The second chapter: Trenton recently began to experience epileptic-like seizures and was placed on unpaid leave from his job while doctors pursue a diagnosis.
-Trenton underwent an essential MRI in September, but was required to pay his portion of the bill not covered by insurance up front.
+The second chapter: Last year, Trenton began to experience epileptic-like seizures and was placed on unpaid leave from his job while doctors pursued a diagnosis.
+Trenton needed an essential MRI for diagnosing the source, but was required to pay his portion of the bill not covered by insurance up front.
 The Denver Actors Fund reimbursed Trenton with $621 so that he could get the test done without further delay.
+Trenton was then hospitalized to hopefully pinpoint the source of his seizures and how best to treat them.
+To give the Schindeles some breathing room, the DAF authorized an additional $2,400 to help with essential living expenses.
+Trenton eventually was cleared to return to work, but only after he his wife vacated their apartment and moved into his parents’ house to best manage their expenses.

 Note: At the Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.